sipgate/sipgate.io/README.md

 sipgate.io Log
 --------------

-You can enable logging for debugging purposes from your simquadrat dashboard.
+You can enable logging for debugging purposes from your dashboard.
 You will find each request and the corresponding response in the logging table.

 How do I inspect network traffic?
 ---------------------------------